keyvan-m-sadeghi/unity/README.md

 # Singularity / Imam of time

 Another futile pursuit.
-This has been prophesied in all cultures I happened upon.
+This has been prophesized in all cultures I happened upon.
 IT'S A BIG FUCKING LIE.
 We're in the constant state of singularity.
 There is no spoon!

 # Artificial General Intelligence